-The next dialog simply lets you check that everything looks OK.
+The next dialog simply confirms that everything looks OK.
 Click Finish.

 Now we can configure a new virtual machine on which pfSense will be installed.

-Right click your ESXi host in the left pane of the vSphere client and select New virtual machine…
+Right click the ESXi host in the left pane of the vSphere client and select New virtual machine...

 In the Configuration window, I always like to take the Custom option.
 (I've never really trusted what someone else thinks is "typical").
 Click Next